fjulian79/wd-broker/doc/ThreatModel.md

 **Mitigations:**

+- The broker verifies the `pid` of the process sending `PING` commands to ensure it matches the original registering process.
-- The socket protocol is request-response per connection with stateless handling
+- The socket protocol is request-response per connection with stateless handling.
-- Tokens are cryptographically verified and bound to both `clientId` and `linux_uid`
-- Broker memory (client table) is private to the process; no external tampering possible
+- Broker memory (client table) is private to the process; no external tampering is possible.
-- Privilege drop ensures internal state cannot be overwritten by unprivileged processes
+- Privilege drop ensures internal state cannot be overwritten by unprivileged processes.

+---

 ### 3. Repudiation (Denying Responsibility)

-**Threat:** A client claims it did not perform a certain action (e.g. deregistering).
+**Threat:** A client claims it did not perform a certain action (e.g., deregistering).

 **Risks:**